Ophiase/kafka-mlops-agent-pipeline/README.md

 cd infra/k8s
 make create-cluster

-make build # build the images if not done yet make kind-load # load the images into the kind cluster
+make build-images # build the images if not done yet make kind-load-images # load the images into the kind cluster

 make deploy # deploy the application make port-forward # to open localhost:58005